MicrosoftDocs/SupportArticles-docs/Teams/known-issues/teams-exchange-interaction-issue.md

 > [!NOTE]
 > The troubleshooting steps below apply to both issues.

-#### Step 1: Verify that the Autodiscover to your Exchange Server works well
+#### Step 1: Verify that the Autodiscover to your Exchange server works well

-Microsoft Teams service uses the Exchange Autodiscover service to locate the EWS URL that is published by the on-premises.
+Microsoft Teams service uses the Exchange Autodiscover service to locate the EWS URL that is published by the Exchange server.
 To verify that the Autodiscover process is working well, follow these steps:

 1. Ask the user to navigate to the URL <https://testconnectivity.microsoft.com/tests/Ola/input>.
 1. Input the requested information (make sure that the checkbox **Use Autodiscover to detect server settings** is checked).